Tracking the customer journey

 Prospects can usually be grouped into one of three categories: “Awareness,” “Education,” and “Selection,” representing each of the three stages of the customer journey.

 As you share information and begin to build a relationship with them, you can move your prospect along this funnel toward purchase as they work to identify the best way to solve their business problem.
-The key is to maintain their interest with snackable, bespoke content that captures and holds their attention along the way.
+The key is to maintain their interest with digestible, bespoke content that captures and holds their attention along the way.

-The “Awareness” prospect may have a great profile as a potential client, but may not even be familiar with your company.
+The “Awareness” prospect may have a great profile as a potential customer, but may not even be familiar with your company.
 Your job is to provide general content that helps them understand and solve their problem, introducing your brand in the process.

 The best channels to use to generate awareness and attract potential customers may include blog posts, social media, industry reports and eBooks, and search engine marketing.